Download OpenAPI specification:Download

 The following constants are defined in Rhai:

-Usually the steps of the workflow will run as part of two different service applications: Training App and Inference App
+PI(): f64 – Archimedes' constant: 3.1415...E(): f64 – Euler's number: 2.718...Usually the workflow steps will run as part of two different service applications: Training App and Inference App

-Hereby the following color code was used:
+The following color code is used:

-The service application Training App covers the workflow step Training, as well as any bulk inference, e.g. for historical evaluation.
+The service application Training App covers the workflow step Training, as well as any bulk inference, e.g., for historical evaluation.

-Because of its high resource consumption it is usually not located in the OT network, but is a good fit for the cloud or an on-premise datacenter.
+Because of its high resource consumption, it is usually not located in the OT network, but is a good fit for the cloud or an on-premise datacenter.

 The service application Inference App provides the means for live prediction.